DylanMeeus/springboot_jwt_blog/_posts/2016-02-22-12-steps-to-a-faster-web-app.markdown

 Load balancing can be complex, though.
 Data models that are not friendly to eventual consistency algorithms or caching make things harder.
 Fortunately, most apps usually require a high level of consistency for a reduced set of data.
 If your application was not designed with this in mind, a refactor may be necessary.

 ## 8. Consider Isomorphic JavaScript for Faster Startup Times
 One way of improving the feel of web applications is reducing the startup time or the time to render the first view of the page.
 This is particularly important in newer single-page applications that do a lot of work on the client-side.
 Doing more work on the client-side usually means more information needs to be downloaded before the first render can be performed.
 Isomorphic JavaScript can solve this issue: since JavaScript can run in both the client and the server it is possible for the server to perform the first render of the page, send the rendered page and then have client-side scripts take over.
 This limits options for the backend (JavaScript frameworks that support this must be used), but can result in a much better user experience.
-Certain libraries such as [Meteor.js](https://www.meteor.com/) have great support for this out-of-the-box.
-Others, such as React can be [adapted](https://github.com/DavidWells/isomorphic-react-example), as shown in the following code:
+For instance, React can be [adapted](https://github.com/DavidWells/isomorphic-react-example) to do this, as shown in the following code:

 ```JavaScript
 var React = require('react/addons');